The decision to sell your restaurant isn’t likely to happen on a whim. It takes careful planning, as well as time to get your affairs in order.

 Time to Look to the Future

-If you’ve read this far, you’re likely considering your options for selling your restaurant.
-The important thing to remember is to go into a potential sale with a plan.
+The important thing to remember when selling a restaurant is to go into a potential sale with a plan.
 Be truthful to yourself about why you’re thinking about selling.
 Make sure that the restaurant you’re selling is the best one you can afford to put on the market.
 Honestly appraise the value of your business.
 Do a little market research to see who might be interested in buying.
 If the time comes and the price is right, you can make everyone that’s part of the deal glad that they did it.